mikimer/notes/README.md

 I'm still getting a memory overflow error with the `file_operations.cpp` file.
 I took a [photo when it initially](https://github.com/mikimer/notes/blob/master/IMG_6543.JPG) happened and another [photo 20mins later](https://github.com/mikimer/notes/blob/master/IMG_6658.JPG).

+In case it matters, the tutorial says to use either NodeJS 6 or NodeJS 8.
+I've only tried using NodeJS 6 since I don't expect that it affects things.

 This second Raspberry Pi is also from CanaKit: https://www.amazon.com/CanaKit-Raspberry-Ultimate-Starter-Kit/dp/B01C6Q4GLE